LockBlock-dev/iut-rcc-grades-tracker/README.md

 1. Install [Node.js](https://nodejs.org/).
 2. Download or clone the project.
-3. Navigate to the project directory:
+3. Navigate to the project directory.
 4. Install the dependencies:
     ```sh
     npm install